johnschoeman/sprinkles-of-functional-programming/deck.md

 <br/>

 - Initial Requirement: Clients Import CSV
--  New Requirement: .xlsx + .csv
+- and then New Requirement: .xlsx + .csv
--  New Requirement: New Client, New Format
+- and then New Requirement: New Client, New Format
--  New Requirement: Data Validations
+- and then New Requirement: Data Validations

 ^
 new requirements from the sales team. they want csv and excel (and they apparently can't just export excel to csv)

+---

+### Git Churn

+---

+### Number of files

+---

+### Number of APIs

 ---